-- To ensure that the financial affairs of the Office of the Police and Crime Commissioner are properly administered having regard to probity, legality, and appropriate standards. - To assist the Police and Crime Commissioner in planning their budget and determining the level of funding and funding conditions to be provided for the Constabulary budget and those of other partners. - To approve the commencement of capital schemes and the virement of resources between budgets and reserves in accordance with the financial regulations and funding conditions applying to partner budgets. - To approve the arrangements for the treasury management function, including the day to day management, the production of the treasury management strategy, prudential limits and supporting policies and procedures. - Authority to bring forward capital funding for future years from planned schemes where these have been approved and there is a requirement or capacity to commence the schemes at an earlier date.
+- To ensure that the financial affairs of the Office of the Police and Crime Commissioner are properly administered having regard to probity, legality, and appropriate standards. - To assist the Commissioner in planning their budget and determining the level of funding and funding conditions to be provided for the Constabulary budget and those of other partners. - To approve the commencement of capital schemes and the virement of resources between budgets and reserves in accordance with the financial regulations and funding conditions applying to partner budgets. - To approve the arrangements for the treasury management function, including the day-to-day management, the production of the treasury management strategy, prudential limits and supporting policies and procedures.

-- To seek assurances that there are appropriate arrangements in place within the Constabulary for its financial management. - To make arrangements on behalf of the Chief Executive for insurance and to seek assurance that appropriate arrangements are made for insurance with the Constabulary. - To approve settlement figures for insurance claims on motor vehicles recommended by the Commissioner's insurers subject to the insurer's subrogated rights. - To be responsible for all banking arrangements, together with creating, closing or authorising all bank accounts and being signatory to cheques and other mandates for payments on PCC accounts. - To authorise payments, without having to get approval and regardless of whether or not provision has been made in the revenue budget in relation to payments that have to be made by law; payments ordered by the court; payments due under any agreement entered into by the Police and Crime Commissioner. - To prepare and annually review draft financial and procurement regulations, in consultation with the Chief Executive, for approval by the Police and Crime Commissioner.
-To approve designated exceptions to the regulations. - To determine when goods are surplus to requirements or obsolete and arrange for disposal in line with financial regulations. - To write off debt subject to the limits within the financial regulations - Provide for an adequate and effective internal audit service and make arrangements for the commissioning of external audit
+- To approve the arrangements for securing and preparing the Commissioner's accounts and seek assurances that there are appropriate arrangements in place for the preparation of the Chief Constable's accounts. - To ensure that there are appropriate arrangements in place within the Constabulary for its financial management. - To make arrangements on behalf of the Chief Executive for insurance and to seek assurance that appropriate arrangements are made for insurance with the Constabulary. - To approve settlement figures for insurance claims on motor vehicles recommended by the Commissioner's insurers subject to the insurer's subrogated rights. - To be responsible for all banking arrangements, together with creating, closing or authorising all bank accounts and being signatory to cheques and other mandates for payments on PCC accounts. - To authorise payments, without having to get approval and regardless of whether or not provision has been made in the revenue budget in relation to: - (i) payments that have to be made by law; - (ii) payments ordered by the court; - (iii) payments due under any agreement entered into by the Commissioner. - To prepare and annually review draft financial and procurement regulations, in consultation with the Chief Executive, for approval by the Commissioner.
+To approve designated exceptions to the regulations. - To determine when goods are surplus to requirements or obsolete and arrange for disposal in line with financial regulations. - To write off debt subject to the limits within the financial regulations. - Provide for an adequate and effective internal audit service and make arrangements for the commissioning of external audit.